“What if a baby is not eating or drinking and losing weight? How dangerous is it, and what should we do? Our baby is sick and very lethargic.”

-By Monday evening he was projectile vomiting and coughing.
-We took him to the emergency doctors and they said he has only got a “cold”.
-He wasn’t any better by Tuesday so we took him to our Family Doctors Wednesday morning who said he has a Chest infection and gave him Amoxicillin and Dioraylte.
+By Monday evening, he was projectile vomiting and coughing.
+We took him to the emergency doctor, who said he had only got a “cold”.
+He wasn’t any better by Tuesday, so we took him to our Family Doctors Wednesday morning, who said he had a Chest infection and gave him Amoxicillin and Dioraylte.

-Our son 2 days later won’t take the Dioraylite and knows whenever he drinks his water or juice he is sick so will only take a small sip!
-We tried him on a piece of toast this morning but he couldn’t keep it down.
-He has been very lethargic over the past 24 hrs sleeping for most of the time and has lost weight.
-We haven’t weighed him yet but you couldn’t see his ribs and backbone before he fell ill.
+Our son 2 days later, won’t take the Dioraylite and knows he is sick whenever he drinks his water or juice, so he will only take a small sip!
+We tried him on a piece of toast this morning, but he couldn’t keep it down.
+He has been very lethargic over the past 24 hrs sleeping most of the time, and has lost weight.
+We haven’t weighed him yet, but you couldn’t see his ribs and backbone before he fell ill.

 I don’t want to sound like an over-concerned parent but should we be worried that he hasn’t really eaten or properly drank in 2 days?
 Should we take him back to our Doctors?

-I understand that you are worried and I agree with you; If you son is weak and isn’t drinking and can’t keep anything down, the doctor needs to take a second look at him immediately.
+I understand that you are worried, and I agree with you; If your son is weak, isn’t drinking, and can’t keep anything down, the doctor needs to take a second look at him immediately.

-I know from my own experience that babies sometimes tend to throw up from just having a cold; I think it is the mucus that is the problem.
+I know from experience that babies sometimes tend to throw up from just having a cold; I think the mucus is the problem.
 So the fact that he is throwing up doesn’t have to mean there is something else wrong with him (but you should still have him checked!).

 It is much more worrying if he isn’t drinking.
-Babies can become dehydrated fast and that can be really dangerous for them.
+Babies can become dehydrated fast, which can be really dangerous for them.
 So take him back to the doctor!

 More Babies That Won’t Eat